TO USE ULTRASONIC CLEANERS

 Ideally, the items should not touch, so place them, in the tank, slightly apart from each other.
 With the large (professional) model, hang cord across the 'cage' and hang the items from that (maybe make yourself wire hooks) - that way it's easy to fish the items out of the tank.

 For models with a timer, run the timer (two to four minutes is long enough for all but the grubbiest of items), very dirty items can be brushed with a toothbrush while the item is in the ultrasonic.
 It's quite safe to put your hands in the water while the machine is running, just check that the water isn't too hot.

 Remove and dry the jewellery.
 For the model without a timer, just turn it on (and turn it off, or fish the items out, after two or three minutes).

-NOTE: we have decided to discontiue ultrasonic cleaners so some of the items are no longer available, and those that remain have been reduced in price to clear.
+NOTE: we have decided to discontinue ultrasonic cleaners so these are no longer available, so please ignore this section.

 The small cleaner is for occasional use, it is large enough to clean a handful of items at a time e.g. a handful of rings or a couple of bracelets or a large bangle.
 It has a timer with two settings, 3mns or 6mns.

 The medium size cleaner is suitable for regular use in a shop, it is large enough to clean several items at a time, e.g. about a dozen rings, or 3 or 4 bracelets, or one or two bangles.
 It has a timer with four settings, 2mns, 4mns, 8mns, 10mns.